 What are the benefits of lean?

 By thinking lean, you can push your company to be more productive in a competitive environment.
 When implementing a lean approach, you can expect:

-- productivity increases from 10% to 50%
+- productivity increases

 - quicker detection of errors and quality problems

 - reduced space requirements and shorter travel distances

 - increased ability to get to market faster

 - significant cost savings in reduced inventory costs

 - less handling damage and lower material handling costs